 Stan holds a master’s degree in public policy from the University of California, Berkeley, and a BA from New York University.

-Stan lives in Virginia with his wife, a professional actress and ballroom dancer who has absolutely no interest in politics, public policy, or federal deficits.
+Stan lives in the Washington, D.C. area with his wife, a professional actress and ballroom dancer who has absolutely no interest in politics, public policy or federal deficits.
 Because of that, they get along extremely well.